shinderuman/kiro-steering/git-commands.md

 This means no automatic or assumed commits should be made under any circumstances.

 ## Commit Message Guidelines:
-- **ALWAYS analyze actual source code differences using `git --no-pager diff` before creating commit messages**
+- **ALWAYS analyze actual source code differences using `git --no-pager diff --cached` before creating commit messages**
-- Base commit messages on the actual code changes shown in the diff, not on conversation context
+- **NEVER use conversation context or history - base commit messages ONLY on actual code changes shown in diff output**
-- Read and understand what the code changes actually do, then describe those changes accurately
+- **Read each line in diff output (added lines, deleted lines, changed lines) in detail and understand what those changes actually do**
-- Do not rely on conversation history or assumptions about what changes were made
+- **NEVER rely on conversation history, assumptions, or previous discussions - diff output is the only truth**
-- Verify the scope and impact of changes by examining the diff output directly
+- **Verify the scope and impact of changes by examining the diff output directly**
+- **Analyze the exact content of deleted lines (starting with -) and added lines (starting with +)**

+## Critical Prohibitions:
+- **NEVER include information from conversation history or previous discussions in commit messages**
+- **NEVER mention changes that are not visible in diff output**
+- **NEVER make explanations based on assumptions or speculation**
+- **Avoid "why" explanations that cannot be verified from diff output**
+- **Do not include contextual information beyond actual code changes**
 ## Staged Changes Review Process:
 - **ALWAYS use `git add .` or `git add <files>` to stage changes before creating commit messages**
 - **ALWAYS use `git --no-pager diff --cached` to review staged changes before committing**